konsoul/network-pulse/docs/03-development-progress.md

 ### Key Questions for Next Session

-1. How did the data layer implementation go?
+1. How did the network utility implementation go?
-2. Any challenges with TypeScript interfaces?
+2. Any challenges with real router data integration?
-3. Were the mock data structures sufficient?
+3. Are the TypeScript interfaces working well with live network data?
-4. Ready to move to API endpoint implementation?
+4. Ready to move to React component implementation?

 ---